Firm Linked to Pelosi’s Husband Got Virus Loan, Data Show

+The loan to the limited partnership that has an investment in a California hotel turned up in disclosures for the program that were released earlier Monday by the Treasury Department and Small Business Administration.
+In addition, three foundations associated with congressional caucuses were listed as loan recipients.

-EDI Associates is listed as a recipient of a loan between $350,000 and $1 million.
-The same company was listed in Nancy Pelosi’s latest House financial disclosure report filed in May 2019, for the year 2018.
+The partnership is listed as a recipient of a loan between $350,000 and $1 million.
+The company was listed in Nancy Pelosi’s latest House financial disclosure report filed in May 2019, for the year 2018.
 Paul Pelosi is a businessman and investor.

-“He’s an investor.
-So, he was not aware the loan was applied for,” said spokesman Drew Hammill of Pelosi’s husband, emphasizing also that he was a limited investor.

-EDI Associates is listed in Pelosi’s disclosure form as located in Sonoma, California.
-It’s identified as a limited partnership with an investment in the El Dorado Hotel.
+EDI Associates, which is listed in Pelosi’s disclosure form as located in Sonoma, California, is identified as a limited partnership with an investment in the El Dorado Hotel.
 The value of the asset on the form -- identified as belonging to Pelosi’s spouse -- is listed as between $250,001 and $500,000.

 A number of other companies tied to federal lawmakers have surfaced in previous media reports as having accepted loans from the program, which is part of the $2 trillion CARES Act that Congress passed to counter economic damage from the coronavirus pandemic.